userfrosting/support/README.md

 ```

 You can define other `PathBuilder` classes to customize the way this list of paths is constructed.
 Simply implement the `buildPaths` method, returning an array of generated paths in the order in which they should be loaded by a `Loader` class.

+## DotenvEditor

+The `DotenvEditor` class provides an implementation of [JackieDo Laravel-Dotenv-Editor package ](https://github.com/JackieDo/Laravel-Dotenv-Editor) for UserFrosting.
+This can be used to read and write the .env configuration file (or files with same structure and syntax).

+For complete usage of `DotenvEditor` class, see [](https://github.com/JackieDo/Laravel-Dotenv-Editor#reading-file-content).

 ## Testing